Naalai: Critical reception

 Sify wrote that "Naalai is not a classic gangster movie, still the team has to be encouraged.
 It’s just ok and one of the better gangster movies we have seen in recent times.".
-Rediff wrote:"The absence of an original story line and a weak screenplay takes the sheen out of the film.
+Rediff.com wrote, "The absence of an original story line and a weak screenplay takes the sheen out of the film.
 On the whole, it is a film with a lot of gloss and stale content".
 The Hindu said that "Rarely do you get to witness a short, succinctly told narrative on screen".
+Lajjavathi of Kalki wrote the director Udhayabhanu Maheswaran, who has come to tell the friendship of two friends that tomorrow is a question mark in the life of gangsters, has left the momentum and pressure in the screenplay.
+That's why in the climax, even though they sacrificed every person alive, it was not so heartbreaking.
+Cinesouth wrote "This is also another gangster film but director Udayabanu Maheswaran’s screenplay and direction sets it apart from the regular genre".